W34K3D/W34K3D/aws-cloud-solution-architect.md

 ### Security Groups Good to Know

 - Can be attached to multiple instances
-- Locked down to a region / VPC combination</br> (if you change your region or your VPC, you have to recreate the Security</br> group)
+- Locked down to a region / VPC combination</br> (if you change your region or your VPC, you have to recreate the Security group)
-- Does live "outside" the EC2  - if traffic is blocked the EC2 instance won't</br> see it
+- Does live "outside" the EC2  - if traffic is blocked the EC2 instance won't see it
 - It's good to maintain one separate security group for SSH access
-- If your application is not accessible (time out), then it's a security group</br> issue
+- If your application is not accessible (time out), then it's a security group issue
-- If your application gives a "connection refused" error, then it's an</br> application error or it's not launched
+- If your application gives a "connection refused" error, then it's an application error or it's not</br> launched
 - All inbound traffic is blocked by default
 - All outbound traffic is authorised by default